Magheracloone

-It is approximately 90km to both Belfast and Dublin.

 History

+Magheracloone is at the South of Ulster.
+Its position just beyond the Pale and on the edge of two Gaelic kingdoms meant that it has always been a borderland.

-The absentee 'Shirley Family' landlords once owned the majority of land in the parish.
+After the conquest of Ireland and the plantation of Ulster Essex was granted the lands of South Monaghan.
+Since the 17th century the absentee 'Shirley Family' landlords ruled the majority of land in Magheracloone.
 Their holdings have since been reduced to include a 4000-acre walled estate, just outside Carrickmacross, where the family seat, Lough Fea house, is located.
 They also technically own the west side of Carrickmacross Main Street, and continue to collect ground rents from most businesses located there, much to the ire of locals (the case for ground rent has been upheld in the Irish courts).

 The Battle of Magheracloone

 The 'Battle of Magheracloone' occurred in 1843 at Ss.
 Peter & Paul's Roman Catholic church.

 The text now follows of a plaque recently erected there in memoriam: